-- Page 7: The second and third paragraphs under the Re-Enrollment and Re-Entry Policy have been deleted.
+Page 8: The second paragraph under the Re-Enrollment and Re-Entry Policy has been deleted.
 The requirement that the Provost approve the re-enrollment or re-entry of former students who earned a cumulative GPA of less than 2.5 during their prior enrollment is no longer in effect.
-Additionally, the requirement that former students must have completed an Application no later than the close of business on the Tuesday preceding the start date of the term into which they seek to re-enroll or re-enter is no longer in effect. - Page 9: The follow information has been added to the Tuition and Additional Fees policy.
+Additionally, the requirement that former students must have completed an Application no later than the close of business on the Tuesday preceding the start date of the term into which they seek to re-enroll or re-enter is no longer in effect.

+Page 9: The follow information has been added to the Tuition and Additional Fees policy.